bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Tweak - Add the redirect_url parameter to the login shortcode to redirect to any page after login ([bookingactivities_login form="" redirect_url=""])
+* Fix - {price} notification tag displayed price without tax
+* Fix - Send booking notification when an order item bound to bookings are manually refunded (if "Send when an order is refunded" option is active)
+* Fix - Check capabilities before listing / searching users in users selectboxes
+* Lib - Update FullCalendar to 3.10.2 and Moment JS to 2.25.3

 = 1.8.2 - 2020/05/14 =
 * Tweak - "Booking form location on product pages" option is now applied only for WC product / variation flagged as activity